-4. The detail drawing is created and saved as a .dwg file in the Details folder; in the same location your model is saved.
-You can either open it from that location, from the Document manager or by right-clicking on any of the detailed model objects (in this case, on any plate) and select Show part detail.
+5. Your detail drawing is created and saved as a .dwg file in the Details folder; in the same location your model is saved.
+You can either open it from that location or you can right-click on any of the detailed model objects (in this case, on any plate) and select Show part detail.